Vanilla Panna Cotta

-Panna cotta (Italian for “cooked cream”) is a dessert made of milk, cream, sugar, and a gelling agent (gelatin or agar agar).
+Panna cotta (Italian for “cooked cream”) is a dessert made of milk, cream, sugar, and a gelling agent.
 You heat the mixture so the sugar dissolves and the gelling agent activates.
 You then let it cool slightly, pour it into molds, and chill it before serving.
 It’s smooth and creamy and a great dessert for any occasion.

 To make this, you’ll need: